 Recognizing when assisted living is not enough does not mean something has gone wrong.
 It means needs have changed.

-With assisted living, memory care, and respite care available at Encore at Hugo, families in Hugo, MN, have options as health needs evolve.
+With specialized memory care and respite care available at Encore at Hugo, families in Hugo, MN, have options when assisted living is no longer enough.
 Open conversations, timely assessments, and thoughtful planning can make the transition more manageable for everyone involved.

-Encore Assisted Living and Memory Care at Hugo provides assisted living, memory care, and respite care in Hugo, MN, with personalized support as needs change.
+Encore Memory Care at Hugo provides specialized memory care and respite care in Hugo, MN, with personalized support designed for seniors living with Alzheimer’s disease and other forms of dementia.
 Schedule a tour to discuss care transitions, options for couples, and short-term respite stays.
 Contact us to get started.